Skip to content

 Pros of Ten Thousand Set Short for Lifting

 The pros that come with the Set Short are very similar to what I’ve found with the Ten Thousand Interval Short.
-This model’s shell is lightweight and is very mobile so if you lift in a more versatile fashion, then you’ll enjoy how much mobility you get with this short.
+This model’s shell is lightweight and very mobile so if you lift it in a more versatile fashion, then you’ll enjoy how much mobility you get with this short.

 Winner: Set Short for Versatile Training Lifting, Tactical Short for Barbell-Focused Lifting